yashenkoxciv/triplet-pytorch/README.md

+### Colab version
+It works (on 11-07-2023) using console on Google Colab.
+Base commit is b32f5df.
+Python version is Python 3.10.12

 # triplet-ReID-pytorch
 This is a simple implementation of the algorithm proposed in paper [In Defense of the Triplet Loss for Person Re-Identification](https://arxiv.org/abs/1703.07737).